compute reduce command

 If a single input is specified this compute produces a global scalar value.
 If multiple inputs are specified, this compute produces a global vector of values, the length of which is equal to the number of inputs specified.

-As discussed below, for sum mode, the value(s) produced by this compute are all "extensive", meaning their value scales linearly with the number of atoms involved.
+As discussed below, for the sum and sumsq modes, the value(s) produced by this compute are all “extensive”, meaning their value scales linearly with the number of atoms involved.
 If normalized values are desired, this compute can be accessed by the thermo_style custom command with thermo_modify norm yes set as an option.
 Or it can be accessed by a variable that divides by the appropriate atom count.

 This compute calculates a global scalar if a single input value is specified or a global vector of length N where N is the number of inputs, and which can be accessed by indices 1 to N. These values can be used by any command that uses global scalar or vector values from a compute as input.
-See Section_howto 15 for an overview of LAMMPS output options.
+See Section 6.15 for an overview of LAMMPS output options.

-All the scalar or vector values calculated by this compute are "intensive", except when the sum mode is used on per-atom or local vectors, in which case the calculated values are "extensive".
+All the scalar or vector values calculated by this compute are “intensive”, except when the sum or sumsq modes are used on per-atom or local vectors, in which case the calculated values are “extensive”.

 The scalar or vector values will be in whatever units the quantities being reduced are in.